Design to Reflect

 they did not give me the refund that we agreed toNov 10, 2015VerifiedDesign to Reflect's reply

 Unfortunately in this circumstance there was a misunderstanding.
 We spent a lot of time with this client in hopes that they would move forward with the project as promised.
 We charged them a retainer for our time spent and that is never refundable because it is our time and design concepts.
 We are always really good at communicating this up front but in the case, the client was misunderstood.
 We do our best and thrive for client satisfaction being our number one goal.

 The job was at my house I just moved into with my fiance.
 We needed to "mesh" our furniture together and accessories to make it our home.
 She was very professional, being on time and listened to what I had in mind.
 She also suggested some wall colors that we painted and looks great!
 I would recommend her for sure!
 Thank you Kailie and team!
 Donna North ScottsdaleJul 8, 2014Verified

-- What education and/or training do you have that relates to your work?We actually attend markets twice a year.
+- What education and/or training do you have that relates to your work?We have bachelors in Interior Design and have been in the industry for 14 years.
+We have had many years side by side and designing together to make a great team.
+We do have rendering programs for cabinetry for kitchen layouts, bathrooms and more.
+This is a great opportunity for designers to communicate to clients the flow and feel for their spaces.
+We actually attend markets twice a year.
 This is where all buyers in the industry go and vendors show latest trends and colors and product.
 The markets are typically all over in different places in the US from west to east coast.